Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 #### I have yet to figure out why this happens.
 Other fixes have not seemed to help this issue.
 Usually not related to language or locale.
 Perhaps an issue with non-English Windows?
 Issue not solved, sorry.

-# How to Fix the Halt Error
+# How to Fix the Halt Error in ProjectD2

 ## Context: Character creates or joins a game.